 This one in San Telmo is a favorite for men hanging out.
 The stone slab and bollard create a focal point where people sit and conversations start.

-A city defined by corner cafés
+Paris: a city defined by corner cafés

 Restaurants occupy most of the choice corners in Paris neighborhoods, meaning that some of the best intersections have three and sometimes four active corners.
 As you look at these images, note the activities taking place on the sidewalk, and the fact that the things happening inside of many restaurants are also integrated into the social life outside, lighting up the sidewalk and street with activity.